BenjaminHaverla/Portfolio/README.md

 ![Photo](Direktorenhaus/D_9.png)

 - [Ai video labs](https://cz.linkedin.com/in/jakub-landa) (current work)

+The main goal is to save time for marketing companies through personalized **AI videos**.
+We're searching for an easy and fast workflow + we produce videos.

 - [Animation/Film instructor for kid's camp](https://www.lks.sk/podujatia/2021_filmarik_animarik) in Slovakia (one week per year)

 ## [BACK TO THE MAIN PAGE](https://github.com/BenjaminHaverla/First-impression-presentation.git)